PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 ![](Comparing-Zelenskyy-and-Putin-Press-Releases_files/figure-gfm/war-smo-1.png)<!-- -->

-After using the `unnest_tokens` function from the `tidytext` package to create a dataset of words as well as a dataset of trigrams (combinations of three words), I eliminated stop words (“the”, “and”, “so”, etc.) from each dataset.
+After using the `unnest_tokens` function from the `tidytext` package to create a table of words as well as a table of trigrams (combinations of three words), I eliminated stop words (“the”, “and”, “so”, etc.) from each dataset.
 Next, I computed the rate at which each leader’s press releases featured “war” and “special military operation” and used a Poisson test to conclude that indeed the differences between Zelenskyy